-A nursing home ombudsman is a citizen’s representative.
-They help resolve problems related to the health, safety, welfare, and rights of nursing home residents.
+A nursing home ombudsman is someone who works on behalf of a group to resolve disputes, such as ones that occur in the government, businesses, or nursing homes.
+An ombudsman for nursing homes works to resolve problems related to the health, safety, welfare, and rights of residents.

-Each state has a Long-Term Care (LTC) Ombudsman Program with thousands of ombudsmen to improve senior care at the local and national levels.
-Ombudsmen can be a part of paid staff or work on a volunteer basis.
+Each state in America has a Long-Term Care (LTC) Ombudsman Program with thousands of ombudsmen to improve senior care at the local and national levels.

-If you are concerned about a nursing home resident’s well-being, an ombudsman may be able to help you.
-Connect with our team to learn more about ombudsmen and other avenues to report nursing home abuse.
+If you are worried about a nursing home resident’s well-being, an ombudsman may be able to help you.
+Connect with our team to learn more about long-term care ombudsmen and other ways to report nursing home abuse.

 What Does an Ombudsman Do in a Nursing Home?